LivelyDismay/Learn-To-Mod/wabbajack-stuff/Readme.md

 **Please read the FAQ again before reporting an issue or asking me a question.**

-**Please consult the in-game Magnum Opus Beginner's Guide terminal outside Vault 111 before alt-tabbing out to Discord to ask for my help.**
+**Please consult the in-game Magnum Opus Beginner's Guide terminal (which also has a holotape for a portable version of the terminal!) outside Vault 111 before alt-tabbing out to Discord to ask for my help.**

 ---